View, upload, and manage apps

 - SV enabled

 Whether this app is packaged for Service Virtualization.
-For details, see Set up Service Virtualization (on-premises).
+For details, see Set up Service Virtualization (SV).

 - Upload number, version and build number